ARM-software/arm-trusted-firmware/docs/porting-guide.rst

 returned depending upon how the interrupt has been configured by the platform IC.
 This API must be invoked at EL3.

-ARM standard platforms using GICv2 configures S-EL1 interrupts as Group0 interrupts and Non-secure interrupts as Group1 interrupts.
+Arm standard platforms using GICv2 configures S-EL1 interrupts as Group0 interrupts and Non-secure interrupts as Group1 interrupts.
 It reads the group value corresponding to the interrupt id from the relevant *Interrupt Group Register* (``GICD_IGROUPRn``).
 It uses the group value to determine the type of interrupt.

-In the case of ARM standard platforms using GICv3, both the *Interrupt Group Register* (``GICD_IGROUPRn``) and *Interrupt Group Modifier Register* (``GICD_IGRPMODRn``) is read to figure out whether the interrupt is configured as Group 0 secure interrupt, Group 1 secure interrupt or Group 1 NS interrupt.
+In the case of Arm standard platforms using GICv3, both the *Interrupt Group Register* (``GICD_IGROUPRn``) and *Interrupt Group Modifier Register* (``GICD_IGRPMODRn``) is read to figure out whether the interrupt is configured as Group 0 secure interrupt, Group 1 secure interrupt or Group 1 NS interrupt.